 As your apps grow more popular and more valuable, they tend to get larger and more complex.
 In such apps it’s helpful to think about the circumstances under which Global App Search will run more quickly or more slowly:

 Getting a tune-up for a car involves routine diagnostics to make sure everything is running smoothly.
 To make sure you get the most mileage out of your car, you’d take it for a tune-up even if it’s not currently having issues.
-The same principle applies for Quick Base apps.
+This applies to Quickbase apps as well.

 How to optimize your app’s search operations